tkmharris/tkmharris.github.io/content/flotsam/haskell-akiyama-tanigawa.md

 What I like about this algorithm, besides its simplicity and elegance, is that it admits a concordantly simple and elgant implementation in Haskell using infinite data structures.

 Let's describe the structure the algorithm emerges from.
-Like Pascals's triangle it has infinitely many rows.
+Like Pascal's triangle it has infinitely many rows.
 Unlike Pascal's triangle, its rows are also infinite.
 Specifically, it is a rightwards- and downwards-infinite grid of rational numbers generated as follows:
 1. The first row consists of the reciprocals of the positive integers.
-2. In any subsequent row, the n-th element is given by the previous row's (n+1)-st element subtracted from its n-th element, all multiplied by n.
+2. In any subsequent row, the n-th element is given by the difference of the previous row's  n-th and (n+1)-st elements, all multiplied by n.

 The first entries of each row—the leftmost vertical column—are the Bernoulli numbers.